mjhornecarsales/carsales-challenge/salesperson-api/README.md

 # Example API

-Toy example API with core and shell (infrastructure) layout, feel free to use the `WeatherForecastController` as an example of how you might structure your services and models.
+Toy example API with core and shell (infrastructure) layout, feel free to use the `SalesPersonController` as an example of how you might structure your services and models.
 ## How to run

 1. Build